-What does it really take to achieve meaningful, transformational change in capital project organizations?
+What does it really take to achieve meaningful, transformational change in capital projects?

 Why is it so hard to achieve transformational change in capital projects?